 A major feature of the course is the bespoke nature of the teaching provided; core lectures are all specifically tailored to this Masters, with only a very small minority of classes being shared with students from other programmes.
 The course therefore provides for the development of a strong sense of a shared cohort identity and experience, which persists throughout the academic year.

 Outside of the classroom, fieldwork occupies a central role in the course teaching philosophy, which enables students to develop practical research skills and competence with methods and practices appropriate to the environmental social sciences.
-Two field trips take place during the MSc (or the first year of the MPhil), based in and around Oxford and in Amsterdam.
+Two field trips take place during the MSc (or the first year of the MPhil).
 Meanwhile, the dissertation (thesis) component of the course, which accounts for 40% of the overall assessment for the MSc (50% for the MPhil), also requires students to undertake independent fieldwork oriented towards a carefully formulated, original research question of relevance to one or more of the core course themes.

 For more information on making an application, please see the MSc/MPhil in Nature, Society and Environmental Governance information on the University's admissions website.